RetroAchievements/docs/docs/guidelines/content/achievement-set-revisions.md

 4. **Start a Discussion** by creating a new post in `#revision-discussion-forum`.
    - Your post title should include the game name and console.
 Ex: "Revision proposal - Super Mario Bros.
 (NES)"

    - Your initial comment must duplicate the plan you posted in the game's forum and link to the game page and forum post with the plan.
    - Then, ping `@revision-voting` with a message of "Revision discussion for *Game Name*" (or equivalent) as a follow-up comment.
    - Discussion shall be held for a minimum of 1 day (24 hours) after which if satisfied with the plan you may move on to the voting phase of a revision.
    - Be sure to **Address concerns**: Respond to any comments, concerns, or objections from the community (both in Discord and on the site Forum), and adjust the plan as necessary.
    - Plans must be finalized before voting.
 No edits are permitted after the voting starts.

-5. **Start a vote** by posting a link to that topic in `#revision-voting` after the discussion period has ended.
-  - Whomever creates the vote must ping `@revision-voting`.
-A voting template is available in the pins.
-  - Voting shall be set to a duration of 3 days (72 hours).
-  - Edits to plans after the vote has started will render the vote null and void and a new discussion must take place.
-  - Ping active authors that did not respond to contact.
-  - Ping active authors that requested a ping at vote start after the contact.
-    - Tip: On discord, Before submitting the poll command, tap on the end of each ping and select the user or role to ensure it is active and will send out the ping. sometimes a direct copy of the template will not trigger @Pings without this.
-  - After the end of the poll, if a 60% majority was reached, the revision passes and may proceed.

  ::: warning FINALIZE BEFORE VOTING
  Any changes to the revision plan after the poll has been created will result in the cancellation of the revision.
 In this case, the revision process will need to start over from the beginning.
 Repeated violations of this rule may lead to disciplinary action.